UpCloudLtd/upcloud-go-api/README.md

 ### Create a new firewall rule

-In this example we assume that there is a server represented by the variable `serverDetails`.
+In this example, we assume that there is a server represented by the variable `serverDetails`.

 ```go
 firewallRule, err := svc.CreateFirewallRule(&request.CreateFirewallRuleRequest{